keircn/karu/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.
+I also add planned features/improvements to [ROADMAP.md](./ROADMAP.md) so feel free to tackle some of those if you feel like helping out :)

 ## Disclaimer